-Debt issue costs of \$16.0 million were incurred in connection with this amendment, inclusive of \$1.3 million relating to the revolving credit facility.
-As at December 31, 2022, the debt costs had a carrying value of \$8.6 million (December 31, 2021 - \$10.6 million).
+Debt issue costs of \$16.0 million were incurred in connection with the 2019 Amendment, inclusive of \$1.3 million relating to the revolving credit facility.
+As at December 31, 2023, the debt costs had a carrying value of \$6.1 million (December 31, 2022 - \$8.6 million).
 The Senior Secured Credit Facilities are secured by substantially all of Telesat Canada's assets, excluding those in the unrestricted subsidiaries.
-All obligations under the Credit Agreement are guaranteed by the Company and certain of Telesat Canada's existing subsidiaries ("Guarantors").
+All obligations under the Credit Agreement are guaranteed by Telesat Canada and certain existing subsidiaries ("Guarantors").
 The obligations under the Credit Agreement and the guarantees of those obligations are secured, subject to certain exceptions, by first priority liens and security interest in the assets of Telesat Canada and the Guarantors.
 The Credit Agreement contains total leverage ratio covenants that restrict, with certain exceptions, the ability of Telesat Canada and the Guarantors to take specified actions, including, among other things and subject to certain significant exceptions: creating liens, incurring indebtedness, making investments, engaging in mergers, selling property, paying dividends, entering into sale-leaseback transactions, creating subsidiaries, repaying subordinated debt or amending organizational documents.
 If the Revolving Credit Facility is drawn by more than 35% of the Credit Facility amount, the Credit Agreement requires Telesat Canada to comply with a first lien net leverage ratio of 5.75:1.00, tested quarterly, and failure to comply will result in an event of default.
-As at December 31, 2022, the total leverage ratio was 6.17:1.00, which is more than the maximum test ratio of 4.50:1.00 (December 31, 2021 - 5.70:1.00).
+As at December 31, 2022 - 6.17:1.00.